 What is the journey your patients take from problem to solution and beyond?

 Let me give you an overview that’s a bit deeper about how we make that transformation possible.
 We have what we call a customer value journey, and that customer value journey comprises eight boxes.
 So, please think about these eight boxes as I’m talking about them now.
 (The image of the customer value journey is below)

 The Customer Value Journey

 The Awareness Stage

 First of all, you start with awareness.
 You’ve got to make somebody aware of you, just like in dating, you’ve got to be where the action is.
-You’ve got to be where the people are.
+You’ve got to be where the potential patients are.
 You’re not going to meet anybody by staying in your house and keeping to yourself.
 So you’ve got to be where your people are.
-And in LASIK marketing, that is typically on Google, on YouTube, on Facebook, and Instagram.
+And in LASIK marketing, that is typically found by Google searches, YouTube, Facebook, and Instagram.
 So that’s awareness.

 The Engage Stage